Voilett-Roze/asus/Calibre-OPDS-on-AsusWRT-Merlin-with-ENTWARE.md

 `opkg update`

 ## Prepare the Webserver
-If you already have a webserver running, check if you have every packages.
+If you already have a webserver running, check if you have every package.
 99% problems that you could bump into are produced by a missing package.

 Install a webserver, I choose lighttpd, PHP7, and the other packages needed.
 The official guide of COPS doesn't report every package needed because was written for Debian Distribution witch inglobate many libraries in the "common", so you need some "extra" packages.
 Should work also with the php built in webserver ( https://github.com/seblucas/cops/wiki/Howto---PhpEmbeddedServer , but at this moment isn't available via opkg )